tallguy999/fil-course-assessment/Project Report.md

 https://github.com/tallguy999/fil-course-assessment

 ### Abstract
-An analysis of London street crime data and London Borough Profile data, to determine whether there is any correlation between London Borough key metrics (Such as poverty, unemployment, age etc.) and the total amount of reported crime for that borough.
+An analysis of London street crime data and London borough profile data, to identify whether there is any correlation between London borough key metrics (Such as poverty, unemployment, age etc.) and the amount of reported crime.

 ### Introduction
-I previously worked with this Police crime data to understand the impact of the COVID pandemic on reported crime, in particular the impact of COVID lockdowns, therefore it is a dataset of which I have some familiarity.
-Having also spent a few years serving in the
-Metropolitan Police I have some understanding of the makeup of London and it's boroughs in relation to crime.
+I previously worked with this data to understand the possible impact of the COVID pandemic on reported crime, in particular the impact of COVID lockdowns, therefore it is a dataset of which I am familiar.
+Having also spent a few years serving in the Metropolitan Police I have some understanding as to the makeup of London and it's boroughs in relation to crime.

 The code has been developed so that individual crime types can be filtered from the crime data.
 For the purpose of this exercise, that filter will be set to focus on **Public Order** offences for the month of October 2019.

 Other crime types that can be analyzed include;

 - Anti-social behaviour